A 1776 engraving of the house from "The Beauties of England"

 House & Family History: Dynes Hall is named after the Dyne family, who lived here in the 13th century.
 The Gothic style fenestration dates from 20th century.

-Comments: House is known as one of the most beautiful in England.
+Comments: Dyne's Hall is often referred to as one of the most beautiful houses in England.

 John Bernard (J.B.)
 Burke, published under the title of A Visitation of the Seats and Arms of the Noblemen and Gentlemen of Great Britain and Ireland, among other titles: 2.S.
 Vol. I, p.
 69, 1854.